Event

 Free of charge, In-person event, Series

-Children in Luxembourg grow up in a school system where the language of instruction changes several times — from Luxembourgish in kindergarten to German in primary school and later to French in secondary school.
-How do these transitions affect learning and development?
+Children in Luxembourg grow up in a school system where the language of instruction changes several times, from Luxembourgish in early education to German in primary school and later to French in secondary school.
+This session explores how these transitions shape learning and development, from classroom expectations to cognitive impacts.

-In this talk, we explore both the opportunities and the challenges of multilingual education.
-We also discuss how learning difficulties and developmental language disorders can be recognised in children who are growing up with several languages — and how to distinguish between normal multilingual development and the need for additional support.
+It will examine both the opportunities and the challenges of multilingual education, including how educational outcomes are interpreted in a multilingual context.
+We will also discuss how learning difficulties and developmental language disorders can be recognised in children growing up with several languages—and how to distinguish between typical multilingual development and the need for additional support.

-Join us for expert insights, audience Q&A, and a lively debate.
-This event will be in English.
+Join us for expert insights, audience Q&A, and a lively discussion.
+This event will be held in English.

 Programme